Friday, February 22 2019

 All individuals with supervisory responsibilities for policy-covered staff should start taking steps now to prepare for the annual performance evaluation process:

 Department heads are strongly encouraged to support release time for policy-covered staff and their supervisors for training on this topic.
-Both instructor-led workshops and web-based courses are available.
+A variety of web-based courses are available.